 The power of Salesforce lies in that it becomes a de-facto operating system of the company’s sales and marketing function, centralising all the data and offering extreme customization, so that companies can adjust the software to exactly fit their internal processes.
 It now even offers the ability for customers to build new applications on top of the platform using building blocks that Salesforce have pre-made or their own.

-Companies need to be able to contact their customers and sell to them as efficiently as possible, and that together with the ongoing migration to cloud drives demand for cloud-based CRM solutions that integrate data analytics with sales and marketing functions.
+Companies need to be able to interact with and sell to their customers as efficiently as possible.
+This reality, coupled with the ongoing migration of enterprises to the cloud drives demand for cloud-based customer relationship management (CRM) software that integrate data analytics with sales and marketing functions.

 While it remains a strong brand in the cloud software space, Salesforce faces competition from Oracle (NYSE:ORCL), SAP (NYSE:SAP), HubSpot (NYSE:HUBS), and Zoho.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Salesforce's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 74.5% in Q2.
+Salesforce's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.5% in Q4.

-That means that for every $1 in revenue the company had $0.74 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is around the average of what we typically see in SaaS businesses, but it is good to see that the gross margin is staying stable which indicates that Salesforce is doing a good job controlling costs and is not under a pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.72 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Despite it going down over the last year, this is still around the average of what we typically see in SaaS businesses.
+Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market, so it is important to track.

 Is Now The Time?

 When considering Salesforce, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We think Salesforce is a good business.
-Its revenue growth has been solid, and analysts believe that sort of growth is sustainable for now.
-On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its strong gross margins suggest it can operate profitably and sustainably.
+Although we have other favorites, we understand the arguments that Salesforce is not a bad business.
+Its revenue growth has been solid.
+And on top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.